Kent College, Canterbury, 11 Plus (11+) Entrance Exam Information – Key Details

 We highly recommend the use of the following packs to help develop your child’s arithmetic and problem-solving skills within the examination context of Kent College’s 11+ maths test:

-To further develop your child’s Reasoning abilities ahead of Kent College’s 11+ entrance examination, we suggest that you make use of the following pack that covers all of the key question types:
+To further develop your child’s Non-Verbal Reasoning abilities ahead of Kent College’s 11+ entrance examination, we suggest that you make use of the following packs of practice tests that cover all of the key question types:

 Our practice tests aim to show what sort of questions were included in Kent College, Canterbury 11+ past papers.
 The information provided about Kent College, Canterbury was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.